 - Has a value of 50 times income per capita.
-The sale price equals the value and entire property will be transferred. - Is registered in the land registry or cadastre, or both, and is free of title disputes.
+The sale price equals the value and entire property will be transferred. - Is registered in the land registry or cadastre, or both, and is free of title disputes. - Is located in a periurban commercial zone, and no rezoning is required.

-WHAT THE REGISTERING PROPERTY INDICATORS MEASURE
+WHAT THE REGISTERING PROPERTY

+INDICATORS MEASURE